 The company is a preeminent, Asia-based telecommunication service leader specializing in broadband and other related services.

 Built on an Oracle DBMS back-end, the company’s Central Authentication Service (CAS) was unable to meet business needs as its customer base swelled.
-The company’s systems were challenged because of their inability to meet demands of scale up.
+The company’s systems were challenged because of their inability to meet demands for scale up.

 - The CAS system, undermined by complex burdens from wired/wireless services as well as other systems data, led to disorderly integration.

 - Substantial demands on the authentication system led to prolonged latency.

 - Development cycles were hindered and associated processes road-blocked.
 As a result, cost efficiency was non-existent and respective business stagnated.